- sales & marketing

-One of infinite scroll’s major shortcomings is that Google crawlers are unable to crawl content that lays outside of their snapshot; the footer, text below the tiles of images.
+One of the infinite scroll’s major shortcomings is that Google crawlers are unable to crawl content that lays outside of their snapshot; the footer, text below the tiles of images.
 Whatever Google doesn’t see, it doesn’t index, which means that ranking potential is wasted for a large portion of your content.
-While it is also true that Google and the other large search engines are getting better at indexing websites, still the difference is not as significant as to completely ignore the shortcomings.
+While it is also true that Google and the other large search engines are getting better at indexing websites, still the difference is not as significant as completely ignoring the shortcomings.

 Pagination, on the other hand, makes it much easier to achieve good SEO, as it gives your content the best chance of being seen by search engines and new visitors.
-While infinite scroll is great for offering users a smooth and ‘gallery-like’ experience, when it comes to SEO, pagination is still the technique to beat, largely because of the advantage it has on helping users and crawlers find exactly what they’re looking for.
+While infinite scroll is great for offering users a smooth and ‘gallery-like’ experience, when it comes to SEO, pagination is still the technique to beat, largely because of the advantage it has in helping users and crawlers find exactly what they’re looking for.

 Infinite scroll is a great method to use when the focus lays less on the specific items of a page and more on going through the archive.
 However, if you want visitors and search engines to jump through your archive and find specific items they’re looking for, then you cannot go wrong with pagination.